mostafaadawy/nest-ref/README.md

 # Using from Interface and Validation

 - first install validation library `npm i class-validator class-transformer`
-- convert AuthTdo interface to class to use decorator @IsEmail and others to become as follows:
+- convert AuthDto interface to class to use decorator @IsEmail and others to become as follows:

 ```
   import {